armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.http.authz/tasks/type.deleteManifest.md

 ## Example Policy

-This example will prevent users from deleting deployed manifests from production accounts on the 'Clusters' tab of the spinnaker UI.
+This example prevents users from deleting deployed manifests from production accounts on the 'Clusters' tab of the spinnaker UI.

 {{< prism lang="rego" line-numbers="true" >}}
 package spinnaker.http.authz